unacast/deprecated-unacast.github.io/_posts/2016-03-10-monitoring-microservices-synthetic-transactions-in-go.md

 <script src="https://gist.github.com/gronnbeck/601f353875f89334b52a.js"></script>

-Disclaimer: The code above is just an  a simplification of how it can be implemented, and does not show the complete implementation that we are running on kubernetes..
+Disclaimer: The code above is just an  a simplification of how it can be implemented, and does not show a complete implementation.

 #### Monitoring the synthetics transaction tester